-Jonathan Todd joined BOP as Chief Economist, having managed the research programme of UK Music, the umbrella trade body for the commercial music industry, for four years.
-His work at UK Music included two regular and large scale studies on music’s economic impact and the contribution that music makes to the tourist industry.
+Jonathan previously managed the research programme of UK Music, the umbrella trade body for the commercial music industry, for four years.
+His work at UK Music included two regular and large-scale studies on music’s economic impact and the contribution that music makes to the tourist industry.

-He is a former Chief Economist at the think-tank Demos, where he last year published a major study on the future of apprenticeships, and a Senior Consultant at Europe Economics, where he managed pan-European impact assessments on behalf of both the European Commission and European Parliament, as well as Whitehall departments and leading UK companies.
-He peer reviewed on behalf of the Department of Culture, Media and Sport (DCMS) the cost-benefit model that they had developed for digital radio switchover.
+He is a former Chief Economist at the think-tank Demos, where he published a major study on the future of apprenticeships.
+He was also a Senior Consultant at Europe Economics, where he managed pan-European impact assessments on behalf of both the European Commission and European Parliament, as well as Whitehall departments and leading UK companies.

-He holds degrees from three universities, including an M.Phil in Political Thought and Intellectual History from Fitzwilliam College, Cambridge University.
+He holds degrees from three universities, including a M.Phil in Political Thought and Intellectual History from Fitzwilliam College, Cambridge University.
 He is an RSA Fellow and has been named by City AM among the UK’s 100 most influential economists.
-He lives in the Jewellery Quarter, Birmingham, where is a co-founder of a neighbourhood bar and kitchen, 1000 Trades.
+He lives in the Jewellery Quarter, Birmingham, where he is a co-founder of the neighbourhood bar and kitchen, 1000 Trades.